 A fail proof recipe for Thermomix Almond Butter made with almonds and nothing else.
 It takes less than ten minutes to wiz up a batch and is far tastier and nutritious than anything out of a jar.

-Almonds are expensive but they’re one of those luxuries that are totally worth it as they’re brimming with nutrients.
+Almonds are expensive but they’re one of those luxuries that are worth it as they’re delicious and brimming with nutrients.
 Forget expensive face creams, almonds contain Vitamin E which can help nourish your skin and protect it from the sun’s damaging UV rays.

 As the blades spin the almonds are ground down finely and start to release their natural oils, making butter.
 The Thermomix bowl also starts to heat up which makes it all the more tempting to eat the mixture before storing it.
 This method could take ages in a normal blender but is super quick in the Thermomix.